 - Repairs should be performed only by qualified medical equipment service personnel and in accordance with this Service Manual.
-Otherwise, damage to the Medi-Therm II machine and improper therapy may result. - Do not tip machine over without first draining the water out and unplugging the power cord.
-Electrical shock or damage to the machine can result. - Use only Gaymar probes (see Accessories, page 6) or probes having characteristics equivalent to YSI 400 series probes in the Patient Probe jack.
-Use of other probes could result in erroneous patient temperature values.
+Otherwise, damage to the Medi-Therm III machine and improper therapy may result. - Do not tip machine over without first draining the water out and unplugging the power cord.
+Electrical shock or damage to the machine can result. - Use only Gaymar probes (see Accessories, page 6) or equivalent YSI 400 series probes approved for use with medical devices in the Patient Probe jack.
+Use of other probes could result in erroneous patient temperature values. - When using the rate controlled Auto Moderate or Auto Gradual modes for warming, switching to other modes, e.g. Auto Rapid or Manual, or changing the temperature set point during the therapy will cause the Medi-Therm to reset the therapy.
+Altering the Mode or Temperature set point may impact the overall duration of the therapy.